Experimental:TDBitwig User Guide

 - Open TouchDesigner.

-- Locate the TDBitwigExtension.bwextension file.
+- Locate the TDBitwigExtension.bwextension file in the file browser.

 - Place a copy of the file in folder.